Essential Facts for Dothan General Contractors

 4. Receive Approval and Issuance – Once approved, the bond is issued and provided to the contractor.

-5. File the Bond with the City of Dothan – The final step involves submitting the bond to the appropriate municipal authority.
+5. File the Bond with the City of Dothan – The final step is to submit the bond to the appropriate municipal authority.

 The Risks of Operating Without the Required Bond